-- Continue to invest sufficiently in MND research to ensure there is a pipeline of effective treatments for the condition. - Support and help strengthen the UK's life sciences sector. - Ensure that regulatory processes allow for timely and equitable access to new treatments for people living with MND in the UK.
+- 1. Continue to invest sufficiently in MND research to ensure there is a pipeline of effective treatments for the condition. - 2.
+Support and help strengthen the UK's life sciences sector. - 3.
+Ensure that NICE methods, processes and performance fall under the remit of the proposed Regulatory Innovation Office.

-Improved cost of living support
+ASK 3 Improved cost of living support